Novartis/torchsurv/paper/paper.md

 # Statement of need

 Survival analysis plays a crucial role in various domains, such as medicine and engineering.
 Deep learning presents promising opportunities for developing sophisticated survival models, where the parameters depend on covariates through complex functions.
-However, no existing library provides the flexibility to define survival model parameters using a custom `PyTorch`-based neural network.
+However, no existing library provides the flexibility to define the survival model's parameters using a custom `PyTorch`-based neural network.

 \autoref{tab:bibliography} compares the functionalities of `TorchSurv` with those of `auton-survival` [@nagpal2022auton],